Creating Your First Project

 When you create issues, you can assign the issue a category or component.
 These are added in a tree like structure where you can have a parent category and multiple sub categories.

 is used to identify issues that are complete and should show in the Change Log.
 You can have multiple status values representing closed issues.
-When setting a status to Is Closed State
+When setting a status to

 issues that have this status are displayed on the change log and road map views accordingly.